Delaware LLC Formation 2026: $110 Filing Fee + $300/yr Franchise Tax and the Court of Chancery Edge

 Step-by-Step Delaware LLC Formation Process

 Delaware LLC formation is handled by the Division of Corporations, not the Secretary of State (a common misconception).
+For the full ongoing-cost picture, see our Delaware LLC compliance hub.
 Here's the exact process:

 1. Choose a Distinguishable Name